1 What is a deferred payment agreement?

 You can also choose to pay back the debt in another way if you prefer.

-To be able to enter into a DPA you must:
+To be able to enter into a deferred payment agreement (DPA) you must:

 - be assessed by a social care worker as needing residential care